-Anti-Defamation League/CRC - Unity Against Hate
+Anti-Defamation League/CRC - Walk Against Hate

 Beth El Synagogue - Cantors Concert to Benefit the Seth Rich Memorial Summer Camp Scholarship Fund

-In 2018, more than 25 of our youth attended Jewish summer camps or took a trip to Israel.
+In 2019, more than 17 of our youth attended Jewish summer camps or took a trip to Israel.
 We sponsor an annual Cantors Concert to benefit the Seth Rich Memorial Summer Camp Scholarship Fund to help families defray the expense of these Jewish summer experiences.
 As the number of children interested in Jewish summer experiences increases, so does our need for additional funding.
 In order to continue to provide for our children, we need to attract an audience to our Scholarship Concert by both providing quality entertainment and at the same time reducing our expenses so more money is available for scholarships.

-Chabad Lubavitch of Nebraska - (check back for updates)
+Chabad Lubavitch of Nebraska - Tefillin, Jewish Books, Mezuzot Bank ($15,950)

 Institute for Holocaust Education - Holocaust Collections Intern ($500)